 - Help to reconnect with loved ones

-We have supported 11 hospitals to implement the Pathway model, helping over 3000 patients every year, many of whom have complex combinations of physical illness, mental illness and substance misuse problems, and histories of trauma and abuse.
+Pathway has supported 11 hospitals to create homeless healthcare teams, helping over 3500 patients every year.
+Many of the people they support have complex combinations of physical illness, mental illness and substance misuse problems, and histories of trauma and abuse.

 In some areas Pathway teams can access specialist ‘respite care’, a place for homeless patients to recover after they’ve been in hospital, with clinical support on hand, relieving pressure on hospital bedspaces.

 Pathway teams also provide a friendly smile, chance to chat, and everyday treats like a chocolate bar, hospital TV card or book.
 A small donation to our Dignity in Care Fund can really brighten someone’s day.

 Everything we do is to help homeless patients get life back onto a better ‘Pathway’.

 Pathway provides continuing professional development to over 500 professionals across the country every year.
 Our conferences, training days, networking meetings and journal papers help health and social care professionals understand homeless health, and stay abreast of the latest developments.